In This Article

 For skin benefits, on the other hand, resveratrol is more effective when applied topically.
 "The truth is, ingesting powder, pill, or liquid—you'd need to drink hundreds of cases of cabernet a day to get through the digestive system to really get enough of the resveratrol needed to really reap skin benefits to have any effect on the visible signs of photoaging or other epigenetic aging factors, including environment and stress," Shamban explains.
 So while wine can be beneficial, instead of drinking your way to better skin, Shamban suggests incorporating the ingredient topically through skincare to effectively boost skin's health.

 The Best Products With Resveratrol

-Green recommends this serum for its combination of resveratrol and ferulic acid, which work well together in defending the skin against free radicals as well as the aging process.
-"The main benefit of these two potent ingredients is that they have the ability to neutralize free radicals, which prevents the synthesis of collagen and elastin from being repressed," Green says.
+Green recommends this serum for its combination of resveratrol and ferulic acid, which work well together in defending the skin against free radicals as well as the aging process: "The main benefit of these two potent ingredients is that they have the ability to neutralize free radicals, which prevents the synthesis of collagen and elastin from being repressed," Green says.

 As Shamban's top product pick, this nighttime serum is rich in antioxidants.
-Ingredients such as baicalin and vitamin E work to increase the anti-aging benefits of the 1% pure resveratrol—and it does all the work while you sleep.
+Ingredients such as baicalin and vitamin E promise to increase the anti-aging benefits of the 1% pure resveratrol—and it does all the work while you sleep.